caktus/django-sticky-uploads/README.rst

 -----------------------------------

-This project makes use of `progressive enhancement <http://en.wikipedia.org/wiki/Progressive_enhancement>`_ meaning that while all browers are supported, they will not all have the same user-experience.
-If the browser does not support the necessary client-side features then it will fall back to the default file upload behaviour.
+This project makes use of `progressive enhancement <http://en.wikipedia.org/wiki/Progressive_enhancement>`_ meaning that while all browsers are supported, they will not all have the same user-experience.
+If the browser does not support the necessary client-side features then it will fall back to the default file upload behavior.

 The primary HTML5 dependencies are `File API <http://caniuse.com/fileapi>`_ and `XHR2 <http://caniuse.com/xhr2>`_ meaning that the following desktop/mobile browsers should get the enhanced